tsaxking/tables-js/README.md

 #### Changing the `<td>` Elements
 ##### Classes
-`header.classes` is an array of strings that will be added to the `<td>` element.
+`header.th.classes` is an array of strings that will be added to the `<th>` element.
-`header.tdClasses` is an array of strings that will be added to each `<td>` element in this column.
+`header.td.classes` is an array of strings that will be added to each `<td>` element in this column.
-`header.tdClassTests` is an array of objects that will be used to add classes to the `<td>` element.
+`header.td.classTests` is an array of objects that will be used to add classes to the `<td>` element.
 Each object must have the following properties:
 - `test` is a function that returns a boolean.
 If the function returns true, the class will be added to the `<td>` element.
 - `class` (OPTIONAL) is a string that will be added to the `<td>` element if the `test` function returns true.
 - `classes` (OPTIONAL) is an array of strings that will be added to the `<td>` element if the `test` function returns true.